jumogehn/vimrc/README.md

 0. Backup your .vim/ and .vimrc

-1. Place Journeyer's .vimrc in your home directory
+1. Place Journeyer's .vimrc in your home directory (You'd better ln -s from the check out from .git/ instead of copying)

 2. Install the vim plugin Vundle
 ```